gzmatte/Dual-Boot/README.md

 -----

-### Now, you can do the same in your other OS > or automatically set default your primary OS;
+### Now, you can do the same in your other OS.
+Or automatically set default your primary OS with this guide:

 - Create this **[.bat](https://github.com/gzmatte/Dual-Boot/releases/download/1/start-bcd.bat)**;
 ```